 Researchers are a step closer to realizing a new kind of memory that works according to the principles of spintronics which is analogous to, but different from, electronics.
 Their unique gallium arsenide-based ferromagnetic semiconductor can act as memory by quickly switching its magnetic state in the presence of an induced current at low power.
 Previously, such current-induced magnetization switching was unstable and drew a lot of power, but this new material both suppresses the instability and lowers the power consumption too.

 The field of quantum computing often gets covered in the technical press; however, another emerging field along similar lines tends to get overlooked, and that is spintronics.
-In a nutshell, spintronic devices could replace some and offer greater performance at far low power levels.
+In a nutshell, spintronic devices could replace some electronic devices and offer greater performance at far low power levels.
 Electronic devices use the motion of electrons for power and communication.
-Whereas use a transferable property of stationary electrons, their angular momentum, or spin.
+Whereas spintronic devices use a transferable property of stationary electrons, their angular momentum, or spin.
 It’s a bit like having a line of people pass on a message from one to the other rather than have the person at one end run to the other.
 Spintronics reduces the effort needed to perform computational or memory functions.

 Spintronic-based memory devices are likely to become common as they have a useful feature in that they are nonvolatile, meaning that once they are in a certain state, they maintain that state even without power.
 Conventional computer memory, such as DRAM and SRAM made of ordinary semiconductors, loses its state when it’s powered off.
-At the core of experimental spintronic devices are that can be magnetized in opposite directions to represent the familiar binary states of 1 or 0, and this switching of states can occur very, very quickly.
+At the core of experimental spintronic memory devices are magnetic materials that can be magnetized in opposite directions to represent the familiar binary states of 1 or 0, and this switching of states can occur very, very quickly.
 However, there has been a long and arduous search for the best materials for this job, as magnetizing spintronic materials are no simple matter.

 Comments are closed.